TykTechnologies/tyk-bank/README.md

 - Angular
 - GraphQL
 - GO
+- NodeJS & Express

 and secured by:

-- Tyk API Gateway
+- Tyk API Gateway & Management Platform
-- Keycloak
-- OIDC
+- Keycloak via OIDC

-### Dependencies
+### Prerequisites

-This entire PoC can be run locally using Docker.
-Though development will require `npm`.

-- Docker
-- Docker Compose
+- Docker,
+- a Tyk Pro Dashboard license key
+- Some time on your hands.

+If you don't have a license key, please head on over to www.tyk.io to get a trial key.

+_When you have your license, please add it to "license_key" field in "confs/tyk_analytics.conf"._

 ## What Is The Stack?